 ate lunch at a wonderful Souvlaki restaurant recommended by a friend,

 and visited more Ancient Greek structures including the Acropolis.
-Below is the amazing Theater of Dionysus which seats 17,000.
+Below is the amazing Theater of Dionysus which seats 17,000 which you can view as you head up to the Parthenon.
 On our trip, we learned that the Greeks, which created the concept of drama and theater, also invented the amphitheater.
 Evidently ancient Greek amphitheaters like the one pictured had perfect acoustics which I think is incredible.

 The Parthenon was of course spectacular.
 Below is a selfie of our family in front: